 Information about alcohol, from social drinking to the health effects of alcohol.

 Simple tools for staying in control of your drinking, including a drink check chart, a drink calculator and tools to monitor your own drinking profile.

 Youth Support and Advocacy Service (YSAS)

-A youth focussed organisation that run detox programs and provide support for young people with substance abuse issues.
+Youth-focussed organisation running detox programs and providing support for young people with substance abuse issues.

-Alcoholics Anonymous is a not-for-profit organisation that seeks to help alcoholics to reduce and quit their drinking.
+Not-for-profit organisation seeking to help alcoholics to reduce and quit their drinking.